 - Lacrosse players need their gloves to be flexible for controlling the lacrosse stick.
 For lacrosse players, keeping their hands safe when using them to play the game is always a priority.

 - Goalies wear special lacrosse gloves with protected thumbs to safeguard them from shots

-- Some women’s lacrosse players wear gloves that offer them more grip
+- Some women’s lacrosse players wear gloves that are thinner but they are not required.

 Lacrosse Elbow Pads